mia-platform/documentation/docs/release_notes/platform_releasenotes.md

 The documentation will be available only from the new route: `/documentations/api-portal/`
 :::

-**New service management**
+**New Service management**
-The service section were divided into two types: services and proxies
+The Service section were divided into two types: Services and proxies

-The services will no longer be managed using the Git URL and Git Revision, but using the name of the **docker image**.
+The Services will no longer be managed using the Git URL and Git Revision, but using the name of the **docker image**.

 ![New Custom Service](img/custom-service-1.png)

-Furthermore, if it is necessary to write advanced configurations it is possible to write the advanced service and deployment files directly from the API console and add all the necessary configmaps files.
+Furthermore, if it is necessary to write advanced configurations it is possible to write the advanced Service and deployment files directly from the API console and add all the necessary configmaps files.

 ![Advanced Section](img/advanced-section.png)

 **New type of proxies: cross-projects**

-With the introduction of this new service it is possible to link to services created in another project, but present within our infrastructure.
+With the introduction of this new Service it is possible to link to Services created in another project, but present within our infrastructure.
 For security reasons it will be possible to link to the namespaces to which you have access.

 ![Cross Projects](img/cross-projects.png)